SaharSherwani/595_Final-Project_Sahar/index.md

 ### **Datasets and Sources:**
 - **Hispanic or Latino Origin by Race (Table B03002) American Community Survey (ACS) 5-Year Estimates (2012 & 2018)**
-  - **Source: U.S. Census Bureau  [data.census.gov](https://data.census.gov/table/ACSDT1Y2021.B03002)*
+  - *Source: U.S. Census Bureau  [data.census.gov](https://data.census.gov/table/ACSDT1Y2021.B03002)*
   - The data was accessed via the Census API, and included estimates (E) and margins of error (M) for each racial category.
 For the purposes of this project, only DC state level census tract data was then brought in and matched to these.
-  - CVs were calculated using `census_data_aggregator` to determine data reliability, and the zero or missing population values were replaced with `NaN` to avoid division errors; and for mapping, only reliable estimates (CV ≤ 40%) were used.
+  - CVs were calculated using `census_data_aggregator` to determine data reliability, and the zero or missing population values were replaced with `NaN` to avoid division errors.
+Tracts with low reliability (CV ≥ 40%) were marked using overlay.
+One issue, potentially related to data quality and small smaple sizes in certain tracts and wards, many estimates were marked as low reliability, particularly for Hispanic and White population maps in 2012.
+These were seen to improve in 2018 (Hispanic population reliable tracts increased from 82 to 112, and for White population from 124 to 140 - from total 179).
-  - For effective mapping, all layers (Ward, tracts etc) were reprojected to Maryland State Plane (EPSG:2248).
+  - For effective mapping, all layers (Ward, tracts etc) were reprojected to `Maryland State Plane (EPSG:2248)`.
   - Applied **Fisher-Jenks classification** based on the 2018 distribution and used the same breaks for 2012 to ensure consistency across temporal comparisons.

 ## Minority Racial and Ethnic Demographic Changes in DC (2012 and 2018)